2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in South Carolina

 Full Engineering Technologies at South Carolina State University Report

-Out of the 7 schools in South Carolina that were part of this year’s ranking, University of South Carolina - Upstate landed the # 3 spot on the list.
-Located in the medium-sized suburb of Spartanburg, USC Upstate is a public college with a small student population.
+The in-demand bachelor’s degree programs at University of South Carolina - Upstate helped the school earn the #3 place on this year’s ranking of the most popular engineering technologies schools in South Carolina.
+Located in the suburb of Spartanburg, USC Upstate is a public school with a small student population.

 Women make up 7% of the engineering tech majors at the school.